Abdulrahimmuzamirmafabi/pythonAssignment1/README.md

 # pythonAssignment1
-# it takws in student's biodata and displays it
+# it takes in student's biodata and displays it